 The road was built in 1922, after the First World War, as a path to equip the summit area of the mountain.
 In 1937 started the work to convert the path between the Galleria D'Havet and Rifugio Papa into a road, which had already been planned during the war.
 The Galleria D'Havet was also expanded into a road tunnel.
 The construction work, carried out by engineer troops on behalf of the Ministry of War, was completed in 1938 and in 26th June of the same year the approximately 2 km long road was ceremoniously opened.
 What makes it famous are the stunning views and the legend says that you can’t just go there only once.

+Located on the northern part of the country, the road is totally unpaved except for some asphalted hairpin bends.
+In its entirety, it’s marked by milestones that every kilometer give the distance to the beginning.
 During the war, it was only a trail and was later enlarged to allow easy access to the Sacred Area, alternatively Scarubbi of the road where snow remains much longer due to exposure to the north.
 Closed to motorized traffic in the eighties because of the danger of the journey especially in the final stretch, is now very popular with hikers on foot or by mountain bike.
 Having fallen into disrepair, the Italian government has closed off much of it in an attempt to prevent further injuries and deaths from those driving off the edge because of the cracked surface and loose rocks.